SoftBank’s WeWork bailout stalls over financing talks with Japanese banks

 Moody’s calculations showed the conglomerate’s interest coverage ratio is 1.3, meaning group income is enough to service its debt, with some left over.

-(Reporting by Takashi Umekawa, Sam Nussey, and Takaya Yamaguchi)
+(Reporting by Takashi Umekawa, Sam Nussey, and Takaya Yamaguchi.)